iterative/dvc.org/public/static/docs/user-guide/privacy.md

 If you use DVC inside another package or application that executes its own logic — as opposed to code in DVC or by the user — you must communicate this clearly to the user.
-Do not use credentials from the _DVC_ application; instead, use credentials associated with your project or your user.
+Do not use credentials from the _DVC_ GCP Project; instead, use credentials associated with your project or your user.

 ## Acknowledgments